parrt/msds501/projects/enron.md

 In your repository, you should submit the following files in the root of the repository:

-* `condense.py` This is the script that reads all of the emails and creates the handy data frame in feather format.
+* `condense.py` This is the script that reads all of the emails and creates the handy data frame in feather format, storing the feather file in the current working directory.
 * `enron.ipynb` Follow the [starter kit](https://github.com/parrt/msds501/blob/master/projects/enron.ipynb) of the notebook and generate the appropriate explorations and visualizations
 * `enron.pdf` This is the PDF exported or generated from the notebook.